deepraining/lila/docs/webpack.md

 ## note

-1. other resources like images, fonts, and more, should use absolute path to reference it.
+1. other resources like images, fonts, if use relative reference, they will be packed into `/dist/resources` directory, if use absolute, will not.
 2. `splitJsMap` should be defined in custom config.